comphilip/koreader-wiki/Installation-on-desktop-Linux.md

 Download the `AppImage` and make it executable with `chmod +x koreader*.appImage` Execute it with `./koreader*.appImage`

+- For Arch Linux

+You can install the AppImage as above, or install the third-party package from AUR: https://aur.archlinux.org/packages/koreader-appimage/ for automatic updates.

 ## So what is this “AppImage”?

 Simply put, it's a portable app for Linux, which has been a long-standing request (#1417).
 After you download the file, you'll first need to allow it to run as a program.
 You can do so by right clicking in your file manager, choosing `Properties` → `Permissions` and checking the box that reads `Allow this file to run as a program` or something equivalent.
 If you prefer to use the terminal, run `chmod +x koreader-appimage-x86_64-linux-gnu-v2015.11-1644-ge39ed90_2018-04-09.AppImage`.